Last Sunday, just seven days ago, France was winning the 2018 FIFA World Cup after beating Croatia 4-2 in the final.

 I paused.
 “Yes, of course.
 I mean, whatever makes people happy.”

 “… Actually, I kind of liked the idea of a South America nation winning the Cup—like Uruguay or Brazil.”

 “… You’re not a die-hard French soccer fan, are you?”

 “Like I said… nope, not really.”

 And this is why, twice, you were spared what could have been a very awkward interview on CBC.
-Gosh, I don’t think I would have last two seconds talking about football.
+Gosh, I don’t think I would have lasted two seconds talking about football.

 Mind you, I’m not against football either and I meant it when I said, “whatever makes people happy.”
 Over the past few years, French people gathered several times to mourn victims of terrorist attacks.
 It was nice to see a happy gathering on TV for once.